milanowicz/BrowserDetection.js/README.md

 ## Usage

+Install it by Yarn or NPM

+    $ yarn add browser-detection.js

+    $ npm install browser-detection.js

+Sample for ES 6 usage:

+    import BrowserDetection from 'browser-detection.js/src/BrowserDetection';
     const detection = new BrowserDetection(
         window,
         navigator.userAgent || navigator.vendor || window.opera || '',
         navigator.appName || ''
     );

+When ES 5 or what ever, then use one of them:

+    browser-detection.js/src/BrowserDetection.js
+    browser-detection.js/src/BrowserDetection.min.js

 ## Description